Friday, October 19, 2007

 She owns locks--you can see them (more than one) in these photos--so she cares about keeping her bike, but she obviously doesn't believe she needs to use the locks in the East Village.

 I didn't steal that bike and neither did anyone else.
-The girl came back, her basket laden with greenmarket produce and flowers, climbed on her unlocked bike and rode away, blonde ponytail streaming behind her, not a worry in the world.
+The girl came back, her basket laden with greenmarket produce and flowers, climbed on her unlocked bike and rode away.

 Welcome to Mayberry.